 We continue to own and operate our manufacturing facility and manufacturing business in Lebanon, Pennsylvania, and our headquarters in Doylestown, Pennsylvania.
 As part of the sale of the Cold-EEZE[®] Business, we entered into a manufacturing agreement with Mylan and our wholly-owned subsidiary, Pharmaloz Manufacturing, Inc. ("PMI"), to supply various Cold-EEZE[®] lozenge products to Mylan.
 In addition to the Mylan manufacturing agreement, we produce OTC drug and dietary supplement lozenges and other products for other third party customers in addition to performing operational tasks such as warehousing, customer order processing and shipping.
-We will seek to expand our contract manufacturing opportunities.
+We will seek to expand our contract manufacturing operations through developing new products and creating new contract manufacturing opportunities.